gangtao/alba/README.md

 we may need to build our own data table to meet the complex requirement for data analytic applications.

 ## i18n
-[react-i18next](https://github.com/i18next/react-i18next) is a powerful internationalization framework for React / React Native which is based on [i18next](https://www.i18next.com/)
+[react-i18next](https://github.com/i18next/react-i18next) is a powerful internationalization framework for React / React Native which is based on [i18next](https://www.i18next.com/).
+Antoher option is react-intl provided by [formatjs](https://formatjs.io/)

 ## http call
-With react, we usually use [Axios](https://github.com/axios/axios), [jQeury Ajax](https://api.jquery.com/jquery.ajax/) or `window.fetch` to send http request to backend, we prefer Axios here.
+With react, we usually use [Axios](https://github.com/axios/axios), [jQeury Ajax](https://api.jquery.com/jquery.ajax/) or `window.fetch` to send http request to backend, we prefer vanilla API over Axios [1](https://blog.logrocket.com/axios-or-fetch-api/).

 ## websocket
-Web API does have [web socket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) support, while some other libraires are available as well, such as [sockio](https://socket.io/), [sockjs](https://github.com/sockjs), [react-use-websocket](https://github.com/robtaussig/react-use-websocket).  we will evaluate which one to use.
+Web API does have [web socket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) support, while some other libraires are available as well, such as [sockio](https://socket.io/), [sockjs](https://github.com/sockjs), [react-use-websocket](https://github.com/robtaussig/react-use-websocket).  we prefer to use the vanilla API provided by most of the morden browser.